 - Bad stomach

-Many people who do Ice Lakes hike near Silverton stay in the nearby South Mineral Campground, or other campgrounds down the road.
-Some people also choose to camp in the wilderness in the Lower Ice Lakes Basin which has plenty of trees and is perfect to escape the weather elements, unlike the upper basin which is located above the tree line.
+if you want to camp near Ice Lake trailhead you can stay at South Mineral Campground, or other campgrounds down the road.
+You can also camp in the wilderness in the Lower Ice Lakes Basin which has plenty of trees and is perfect to escape the weather elements, unlike the upper basin which is located above the tree line.

 Why you shouldn’t camp near Ice Lakes